Two important similarities between LTM and a library

 - Encoding: Getting information into either system requires effort and skill.

-Dropping books off at the library will not automatically get information into
+Dropping off a book at the library will not automatically get the librarian to

 the library's collection.
 Instead, you will need to bring the book to the